Koudela/eArc-router/README.md

 you should return it as object.
 Once you have an object you have an identifier for the collection of templates the app can use.
 If there is more than one template available in this collection the representation parameter comes into play.
-Remember the parameters are part of the event, but the representation parameter is a valid part of the returned data too - possibly transformed by the controller.
+Remember the parameter are part of the event, but the representation parameter is a valid part of the returned data too - possibly transformed by the controller.

 Once the controller has processed there is the data and the keys to choose from